EdgarMLee/PearLotus/README.md

-# Welcome to Pear & Lotus, clone of Peach & Lily
+# Welcome to Pear & Lotus
+clone of Peach & Lily

 ## This project was developed utilizing: